Dr Tracey Clement

 ORCID ID: 0009-0006-3908-4776

 Dr Tracey Clement is an award-winning artist and former Sydney Morning Herald art critic.
-Her recent non-traditional research outputs (NTROs) include being a finalist in the 2022 North Sydney Art Prize and a 2021 solo exhibition at the Casula Powerhouse which was the result of winning the 2018 Blake Prize Established Artist Residency.
-Both of these sculptural installations were informed by a 2019 AGNSW residency at the Cité in Paris.
+Her recent non-traditional research outputs (NTROs) have been shown publicly in competitive exhibitions such as the 2025 Dobell Drawing Prize, the 2024 Blake Prize, and the 2022 North Sydney Art Prize.
+In 2021 Clement held a solo exhibition at the Casula Powerhouse (now Liverpool Powerhouse) which was the result of winning the 2018 Blake Prize Established Artist Residency and wasinformed by a 2019 AGNSW residency at the Cité in Paris.

 Clement earned her PhD from the University of Sydney.
 For this research, which operated at the intersection of contemporary art and literary criticism, she developed a three-pronged research methodology which involved re-reading, re-writing and re-interpreting JG Ballard’s 1962 speculative fiction novel The Drowned World through the lens of art.
 Clement used the novel as starting point from which to examine the ongoing climate crisis.